OfficeDev/VBA-content/Access-VBA/articles/46d6dfaf-a97d-3abd-0b4b-396a41eb3be7.md

  ' the invalid data.
  If DBEngine.Errors.Count > 0 Then
  For Each errLoop In DBEngine.Errors
- MsgBox "Error number: " &amp; errLoop.Number &amp; _
+ MsgBox "Error number: " &; errLoop.Number &; _
- vbCr &amp; errLoop.Description
+ vbCr &; errLoop.Description
  Next errLoop
  End If